Public relations: Ethics

 Public relations professionals both serve the public's interest and private interests of businesses, associations, non-profit organizations, and governments.
 This dual obligation gave rise to heated debates among scholars of the discipline and practitioners over its fundamental values.
 This conflict represents the main ethical predicament of public relations.
 In 2000, the Public Relations Society of America (PRSA) responded to the controversy by acknowledging in its new code of ethics "advocacy" – for the first time – as a core value of the discipline.

 The field of public relations is generally highly un-regulated, but many professionals voluntarily adhere to the code of conduct of one or more professional bodies to avoid exposure for ethical violations.
-The Chartered Institute of Public Relations, the Public Relations Society of America, and The Institute of Public Relations are a few organizations that publish an ethical code.
+The Chartered Institute of Public Relations and the Public Relations Society of America are twoorganizations that publish an ethical code.
 Still, Edelman's 2003 semi-annual trust survey found that only 20 percent of survey respondents from the public believed paid communicators within a company were credible.
 Individuals in public relations are growing increasingly concerned with their company's marketing practices, questioning whether they agree with the company's social responsibility.
 They seek more influence over marketing and more of a counseling and policy-making role.
 On the other hand, individuals in marketing are increasingly interested in incorporating publicity as a tool within the realm marketing.

 According to Scott Cutlip, the social justification for public relations is the right for an organization to have a fair hearing of their point of view in the public forum, but to obtain such a hearing for their ideas requires a skilled advocate.

 Marketing and communications strategist, Ira Gostin, believes there is a code of conduct when conducting business and using public relations.
 Public relations specialists have the ability to influence society.
 Fact-checking and presenting accurate information is necessary to maintain credibility with employers and clients.